 Good pastoral care is important to developing students who demonstrate initiative and leadership, who are able to make good decisions and take responsibility for their choices and actions.
 The pastoral team provides day to day and longer term support for any student who is experiencing any kind of difficulty in and beyond school, and can access additional support and help from other services, as well as working closely with the school’s Additional Learning Needs Department.
 Our pastoral support system is designed to ensure that all barriers to a student’s continued well-being and progress are removed.

-The pastoral structure is based around the Form tutor, who is a student’s first point of contact and support in school.
-Form tutors see the students in their care every day, and stay with their group throughout years 7 to 11, and develop a strong and supportive relationship with them.
+The pastoral structure is based around the Form Tutor, who is a student’s first point of contact and support in school.
+Form Tutors see the students in their care every day, and stay with their group throughout years 7 to 11, developing a strong and supportive relationship with them.

 Heads of Year

-Tutors are led by Heads of Year, who are responsible for overseeing the well-being and progress of students in a Year Group.
-Heads of Year also stay with their Year Group as they move through the school, getting to know the students well and building good relationships with families.
+Tutors are led by Heads of Year, who are responsible for overseeing the well-being and progress of students in a year group.
+Heads of Year also stay with their year group as they move through the school, getting to know their students well and building good relationships with their families.

 Pastoral Support Managers

 Heads of Year are supported by non-teaching Pastoral Support Managers, who are available throughout the day to provide support and intervention, and liaise with families.
 They also work closely with a number of outside agencies to support students in overcoming barriers to learning.